Enable Intrusion Prevention and monitor network traffic for exploits using Detect

 This rule is required when you use any of the Web Application Common or Web Server

-Refer to the following Knowledge Base articles for more details on this rule and how
+are required to the list of illegal characters.
+Refer to the Knowledge Base for details on how to tune this rule.

 Cross-site scripting and generic SQL injection rules